nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 =====================
-To get an idea of how the current status of an ownCloud system is or to solve issues log information is a good point to start with. ownCloud allows to configure the way how and which depth of information should be logged.
+To get an idea of how the current status of an ownCloud system is or to solve issues log information is a good point to start with. ownCloud allows the way, and which depth of information should be logged to be configured.

 Parameters
 ----------